Earl 2.0? New Seahawks safety Quandre Diggs already drawing high praise from Pete Carroll

 “I used to make him stand out in yard,” Jammer begins, “and I would throw the ball at him as hard as I could.
 He had to catch it.
 He had to use his hands.
 If the ball got into his body, it was going to hurt.”

-It was those all those moments, all those throws in the yard, that shaped Diggs’ path to the NFL — and into the Seattle Seahawks secondary — and strengthened a unique relationship between brothers.
+It was all those moments, all those throws in the yard, that shaped Diggs’ path to the NFL — and into the Seattle Seahawks secondary — and strengthened a unique relationship between brothers.

 Jammer and Diggs are 13 years apart.
 Their mother often lived and worked in Houston, 45 miles up the South Freeway, which meant the boys spent long stretches with their grandmother.
 But before and after school, it was Jammer’s responsibility to care for Diggs.